kzenstratus/kzen/content/tech_notes/lin_alg.md

       <p>
         The Kernel of a linear transformation (red points) is the space that goes to 0 during the  linear transformation. <br>
         When no dimensionality reduction happens eg. 2d to 1d, the only point in the kernel will be 0.
 0 is always in the kernel.<br><br>
-        The following is the matrix which describes the linear transformation.
+        The following is the matrix which describes this linear transformation.

         $$ \begin{bmatrix}
             1&0\\